shellscape/jsx-email/docs/components/section.md

 ---
 title: 'Section'
-description: 'Creates section bordaries that can be formatted with columns and rows'
+description: 'Creates section boundaries that can be formatted with columns and rows'
 slug: section
 type: component
 ---